 - Anthology Doctor Bell Anthology by Jan L. Mayes

-- Passes the Bechdel test (female characters not just focussed on relationships, gossip, etc.) The Widow’s Watcher by Eliza Maxwell
+- Passes the Bechdel test (female characters not just focussed on gossip, etc.) The Widow’s Watcher by Eliza Maxwell

 - Same title as a movie or TV show that is unrelated